DouglasConnect/jsme-react/README.md

 ## Props

+Required props

+* `height`: string, e.g. "300px"
+* `width`: string, e.g. "400px"

+Optional props
-JSME take the required `height` and `width` props that have to be strings, and an optional `options` prop that is a comma separated string of JSME options.
+* `options`: string that is a comma separated string of JSME options.
 The available options are described on the [JSME documentation page](https://peter-ertl.com/jsme/JSME_2017-02-26/doc.html#JSME_API)
+* `onChange`: event handler that is passed the smiles whenever it is changed in the editor

 # Development